DOI-USGS/ghsc-esi-groundmotion-processing/doc_source/contents/tutorials/cli.md

 cwd: .
 ---
 :::
+**Note** the 'tree' command may not be available and this part can be skipped.
 From the directory tree above, you can see how `gmrecords` organizes the data directory:

 - within the root data directory there are subdirectories for each event named